Dive Brief:

 - Honeywell said Thursday that it appointed Mike Stepniak, who currently serves as CFO of its Aerospace Technologies unit, to take over the industrial company’s overall finance organization.

-- Stepniak will succeed Greg Lewis, who is set to become senior vice president of Honeywell Accelerator and senior advisor to Vimal Kapur, the company’s CEO.
+- Stepniak will succeed Greg Lewis, who is set to become senior vice president of Honeywell Accelerator and senior advisor to Honeywell CEO Vimal Kapur.
 The change will become effective following the company's announcement of its fourth quarter and full-year financial results for fiscal year 2024, according to a press release.

 - “We're extremely excited about Mike adding his deep experience in finance and operations to our leadership team,” Kapur said in the release.
 “He brings a strong track record of driving profitable growth across numerous industrial and technology businesses during multiple market and economic cycles.”